 It’s a climb straight up via stone stairs that have been carved into the rock.
 The best part of this hike is the climb up as you are facing the falls in front of you, but the climb down is rather anticlimactic and a little stressful as it’s a narrow stone staircase full of people.

-If you’ve never done The Mist Trail, you really should do it, but rather than going down the same way you can up – instead take The Panorama Trail.
+If you’ve never done The Mist Trail, you really should do it – and if you’re ambitious, rather than going down the same way you can up – instead take The Panorama Trail and then go down the Four Mile Trail.

 The Four Mile Trail goes from Glacier Point to The Valley floor as directly as possible – straight down.
 It’s an almost 6mi trail (don’t let the name fool you) of nothing but switchbacks down the 3,200ft mountain.
-Since you’re now on the other side of Glacier Point, you’ll have views of Yosemite Falls and the entire valley.
+It gives you some really beautiful and great views from the rim.
+I would definitely recommend going down this trail rather than up.

 Day 3: Northern Park: Tuolumne Meadows, Sequoias, Lakes & Mountains